ANALYTICS SOLUTIONS2025-12-31

 CLV = lifetime value X profit margin.
 But it is not so.

-Never forget that all your customers are not the same, so you need to calculate CLV based on customer segments.
-Also, to start off the exercise, you need the following on hand:
+Never forget that all your customers are not the same, so you need to calculate CLV by customer segment.
+Also, to start the exercise, you need the following on hand:

 Average purchase value, average purchase frequency, and average customer lifespan.